philippbayer/blerg/content/posts/2023_07_13_seven_years_hacky_hour_at_UWA/index.md

 It also helped with my imposter syndrome: Most of the time, research makes me feel like an idiot.
 I start the day with nothing working and end the day with nothing working, but in a different way.
 It was always a boon to come to Hacky Hour and help a beginner with some ggplot2-graphs; fixing common beginners' bugs and suddenly I didn't feel so dumb anymore!

+# A generational turning point

+As the years went on, I realised that Hacky Hour plugged a specific generational gap.
+The current generation of research is computational with practically all papers the result of complex code.
+PhD-students and ECRs need to code.
+But here's the problem: the senior professors, the only sources of learning for the PhDs and ECRs, have never developed these necessary skills.
+They never needed to, the research they drove was done in the field with minimal computation.
+There's a need to learn from the bottom with very little teaching from the top.
+That's the gap that Hacky Hour, inadvertently, started to bridge.
+But 1 or 2 hours a week can't solve a complete lack of computational learning and mentoring infrastructure.

 # A waste of time?

 To academia's incentive structures, running something like Hacky Hour is a waste of time.
 Does it produce papers?
 Does it produce grants?
 No and no (it did *start* some collaborations though).
 The time spent on Hacky Hour I could've spent on writing papers.
 It sounds 'nice' to have run this community and to some people, sometimes, it was a bonus on my CV, but grant bodies never cared.
 Getting first-author papers or grants out of Hacky Hour was never the goal, but it explains why there are so few Hacky Hours left: running these events slightly hurts your academic career.
 It might have even hurt the perception of people of me: 'he's not serious about academia, he wastes time running this'.
 I have no way of telling but I have heard senior academics express these similar sentiments about others.